 The main programs for graduate degrees include the William D. Ford Federal Direct Loan (Direct Loan) Program.
 At the graduate degree level, the loans are all unsubsidized.
 If you need more than the amount offered, you can apply for additional Direct PLUS Loans, though again, you shouldn’t take out more money than necessary.
 If you have exceptional need, you may qualify for the Perkins Loan, which offers up to $8,000 per year depending on your financial situation.

-You may opt to take business classes online as well as at a physical institution.
+You may opt to take business or MBA classes online as well as at a physical institution.
 Though this isn’t always the case, both undergraduate and graduate degrees are likely to have an on-campus requirement at some point in the program, so make sure you get the details before you apply.

 Either way, many online programs are eligible for federal and private financial aid.
 They must be accredited, however, so make sure whatever school you apply to has its accreditation and is eligible for government funding.
 An easy way to check is to contact the school’s financial aid office.
 If they don’t have one, that’s a red flag right there.